 We thank you for your interest in our programs and hope that you will join us in support of dental education at UAMS.

 Delta Dental of AR Foundation Oral Health Clinic, Director

 Watch “A Day in the Life”, a video created by one of our Dental Residents.

-The program in general practice residency is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval with reporting requirements”].
+The program in general practice residency is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval without reporting requirements”].
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is: http://www.ada.org/en/coda